DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/README.md

 - Receiving commands on D2B bus
 - Writing commands on D2B bus (name of song to headunit, which pushes it to the car's infoscreen through VAN); this is a "maybe", as currently it displays "CD 1", which may be a pre-determined message, and we might not have the freedom to send our own custom strings of information.
 - Have a webinterface to see current bluetooth device and track info, and change various options, such as language, whether or not to send track info.
 - Unit must be plug and play.
-No additional wiring is needed as it can use the original CD changer connector, which provides us with everything we need.
+No additional wiring is needed as it can use the original CD changer connector, which provides us with everything we need (voltage supply, head-unit communication and audio)

 For now, a rough draft of the following has been made by analyzing the MSM6307 datasheet OKI_MSM6307.h